AnonymoScoot125/Factorio-ChaosMod/README.md

 # Factorio-ChaosMod
 <p>
   Factorio mod which introduces new random effects every regular interval.
+  Configurable effects and intervals.
 <p>
 <p>
-  <strong>Currently the mod is being developed before being released to the public through Factorio Mod Portal.</strong><br>
+  <strong>Currently the mod is in alpha, expect bugs.</strong><br>
-  Don't expect it to work under current state.
+  Balancing and tweaking are expected in later beta stage.
+  If you have any suggestions, you can give feedback.
 </p>